 -

 Finial.
 Carved pine wood.
 17th century.
-A finial or crest made of pine wood carved in its colour with a human bust in the centre, placed holding two volutes and thus creating an axis of symmetry for the elaborate composition that the piece presents, based on flowers, plant motifs, architectural details, etc. with a certain classicist influence and a lot of movement and depth.
-The fact that the back is unworked suggests that this relief may have originally been part of an important altarpiece, given the size and quality of the piece.
+The finial or crest is made of carved pine wood in its natural color with a human bust in the center, positioned holding two volutes and thus creating an axis of symmetry for the elaborate composition of the piece, based on flowers, plant motifs, architectural details, etc., with a certain classicist influence and a lot of movement and depth.
+The fact that the back is not detailed suggests that this relief may have originally been part of a large altarpiece, given the size and quality of the piece.
 Both the movement and the decorative elements of the composition link the work to the Spanish Baroque.

 · Size: 117x65x45 cms